 District expenditures were over the annual budget for the Measure AA Capital Projects Fund and Debt Service Fund.
 The Measure AA Capital Projects Fund was over budget by \$1.1 million and the Debt Service Fund was over budget by \$1.3 million.
 However, it should be noted that the General Fund was under budget by \$2.9 million.
 In fiscal year 2017, the District separated the budget to account for expenditures budgeted for each fund.
-As in most recent years, a large majority of the budget for salaries and benefits (including a \$1 million pre-payment to CalPERS), and 69% of the budget for services and supplies.
+As in most recent years, a large majority of the budget variance was due to delays and deferrals of capital projects; the District spent 97% of its General Fund budget for salaries and benefits (including a \$1 million pre-payment to CalPERS), and 69% of the budget for services and supplies.